smartrent/grizzly/README.md

 - command support lookup table and better error messages
 - Add section about config options (make them consistent)
 - After excluding a node, ensure the connection process is stopped
+- Device classes and command classes from byte should use `DecodeError`

 ### Testing